Gifted Services in 1st Grade

 A district team will analyze all available student performance data and determine if the student is in need of services.
 Students demonstrating consistent academic performance two years beyond grade level expectation in literacy and/or math will be identified for differentiated services at their neighborhood or choice school.

-The file review process will be completed by mid-January.
-Results will be sent to parents via U.S. Mail by the end of January.
+The file review process will be completed by the end of January.
+Results will be sent to parents via U.S. Mail by mid-February.

 First grade students who are identified as in need of gifted services will be provided differentiated services in a traditional classroom setting at their neighborhood or choice school.
 Students may continue to receive differentiated services at their school through 12th grade.